 Over time, these costs can add up and affect the corporate bottom line.
-That’s where upskilling training can come in as an alternative to bringing in new staffers.
+Upskilling training can come in as an alternative to bringing in new staffers.

 Smart organizations can alleviate some of these financial pains by investing in tenured employees to retain them in the organization.
 Stellar employees, the ones with great morale and high productivity, can be hard to come by and organizations understand the benefits of finding ways to retain these individuals.

 It may seem like a good idea to train your people and help them move up the corporate ladder, but it’s more than a noble concept.
 There are specific benefits you will reap from designing and implementing an employee upskilling training program:

-Employees who are challenged to develop and grow are often the happiest ones at an organization.
-If your company works to retain tenured employees, it will prove that you are making a solid investment in the people, which is sure to boost morale and productivity.
-Employees who are challenged to grow outside of their roles tend to get excited about what might be around the corner for them.
+Employees who are challenged to develop are often the happiest ones at an organization.
+If your company works to retain employees, it will prove that you’re making a solid investment in the people, which boosts morale and productivity.
+When you challenge employees to grow outside of their roles, they tend to get excited about what might be around the corner for them.

 If you have happy employees, you are far more likely to have happy customers.
 Content employees are typically more invested in the company, they promote the corporate brand within the organization and to your customers.
-Typically, happy customers tend to be loyal customers as well.
+And, typically, happy customers tend to be loyal customers as well.

-It is expensive to lose and replace tenured associates.
-You are losing the investment you made in the current individual, not just because of any talent development you paid for, but also because when that individual leaves, they take all their knowledge and experience with them.
+It’s expensive to lose and replace tenured associates.
+You’re losing the investment you made in the current individual, not just because of any talent development you paid for, but also because when that individual leaves, they take all their knowledge and experience with them.

-In order to create robust upskilling in your organization, you will need to devise a strategic plan.
+In order to create a robust upskilling training program in your organization, you will need to devise a strategic plan.
 Having a strategy will help you to get buy-in from leadership within the organization and also from the employees themselves.